brandoncc/rails-project-navigator/README.md

 The idea for this extension came from Tim Pope's excellent [rails.vim](https://github.com/tpope/vim-rails) vim plugin.
 While it doesn't do everything that rails.vim does, my goal was to start with implementing the basic Rails application navigation.

+Although the defaults are configured for a Rails application, you can override them and use this extension with any project.

 ## Features

-* Quickly access files preset paths relative to your application
+* Quickly access files in preset paths relative to your application
+* Create your own mappings as well as override the defaults
 * Default categories which can be browsed are:
   * Config (*[workspace folder]/config*, excluding initializers)
   * Controllers (*[workspace folder]/app/controllers*)